dan-leo/masters/thesis/v8/4_results.md

 ### Latency and Delay

 This section presents measured and reported latencies versus signal strength to see the effect of different attenuation zones and telemetry test types for multiple UE and MNOs.
-Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL Class 1 network conditions.
+Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL class 1 network conditions.

 \begin{figure}[ht]
   \subfloat[The figure shows latency measurements from Appendix \ref{appendix_measured_latency} with the 25th percentile above 1 second.
 ZTE, Ericsson and Huawei have a central tendency at 2 seconds, with 95\% of values under 10 seconds.
 Nokia has a median at 8 seconds and 95th percentile at 60 seconds.
 Both Ublox and Quectel modems share similar distributions.]{